vyasgiridhar/gstress/README.md

-# gstress
+# Gstress

-Various ways to torture your system
+Tool to impose load on your system

+``

+gstress --cpu 4 --hdd 4 --io 4 --timeout 10

+``